RickyMetral/Redis-Clone-CPP/README.md

 # Redis Clone in C++ ( STILL UNDER DEVELOPMENT)

-A lightweight Redis server clone benig implemented in C++ using epoll for high-performance I/O multiplexing and system socket libraries.
+A lightweight Redis server clone being implemented in C++ using epoll for high-performance I/O multiplexing and system socket libraries.
 This project demonstrates key-value store architecture with efficient concurrent client handling.

 ### Core Components